mosaicml/composer/docs/source/tutorials/adding_models_datasets.rst

 For convenience, we've provided a few base classes that are task-specific:

-* Classification: :class:`~composer.models.MosaicClassifier`.
+* Classification: :class:`~composer.models.ComposerClassifier`.
 Uses cross entropy loss and `torchmetrics.Accuracy`.
-* Transformers: :class:`~composer.models.MosaicTransformer`.
+* Transformers: :class:`~composer.models.ComposerTransformer`.
 For use with HuggingFace Transformers.
 * Segmentation: :class:`~composer.models.unet.UNet`.
 Uses a Dice and CE loss.

 In this tutorial, we start with a simple image classification model: